Skip to main content

 Once a dock, today Limehouse is a marina, home to narrowboats, yachts and visiting ocean-going pleasure craft.
 Yet with shops and cafes, it still makes for a great spot for a family day out or afternoon stroll.

 Look out for the road swing bridge at the entrance to the Thames.
-When tall masted boats either arrive or leave the basin, Narrow Street traffic is stopped.
+When tall mast boats either arrive or leave the basin, Narrow Street traffic is stopped.
 Red lights and a siren indicate to the traffic that they must stop, then the barriers come down before the bridge swings open.

 Getting here

-By train - but the basin is easily accessible by public transport.
+The basin is easily accessible by public transport.
 The nearest station is Limehouse (DLR)